celineguler/myblog/_posts/2024-04-25-Plasmon-enhanced-optical-sensors.md

 __Plasmon-enhanced sensing__

-	designs
+	-designs
-	experimental configurations
+	-experimental configurations
-	the interaction with and strengthing the optical signal
+	-the interaction with and strengthing the optical signal

 __Types of Plasmonic Sensors__